 Required Body Measurements & BMI Values Among High Fashion Runway Models

 High fashion models have some specific aesthetic traits: tall, ultra-thin, and often with a very low Body Mass Index (BMI).

 But now, the fashion industry has begun to evolve, embracing a more diverse range of body types and challenging the notion of what a high-fashion female model should look like.

-Let’s explore the traditional body measurements and BMI values for high-fashion female models and discuss how these standards are changing to promote a more inclusive and representative industry.
+Let’s explore the traditional model measurements and BMI values for high-fashion female models and discuss how these standards are changing to promote a more inclusive and representative industry.

 This often results in a BMI below 18.5, considered underweight according to the World Health Organization.

 High-fashion female models are expected to have specific body measurements, typically including a 34-inch bust, a 24-inch waist, and 34-inch hips.

 These measurements can vary slightly, but models who deviate too far from these numbers may struggle to find work in the high fashion industry.

 The Shift Towards Body Positivity and Inclusivity